 Carcinoembryonic antigen (CEA) is a glycoprotein which is 200 kD and is mainly involved in cell adhesion.
 It is normally only produced during fetal development within the gastrointestinal tissue and the production stop immediately before birth.
-CEA was first discovered in human colon cancer tissue extracts and it has been later identified that the level of carcinoembryonic antigen also correlates with the tumor stage.
+It was first discovered in human colon cancer tissue extracts and it has been later identified that the level of this antigen also correlates with the tumor stage.

 There have been a number of tumors which are now associated with elevated levels of CEA which include stomach, lung, colon, breast gullet and pancreatic carcinomas.
-Carcinoembryonic antigen measurement is predominately used as a tumor marker in order to monitor colorectal cancer treatment, staging, localise cancer spread and to identify recurrences.
-However, it should be noted that levels of CEA can be elevated in many non cancerous conditions, for example inflammatory bowel diseases (such as ulcerative colitis and Crohn’s disease) and liver disease.
+Its measurement is predominately used as a tumor marker in order to monitor colorectal cancer treatment, staging, localise cancer spread and to identify recurrences.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.